 - Paulaner am Nockherberg – the first tap, and one of the largest beerhalls in the city, holding 5,000 inside and a few thousand outside under tent coverings.

 - Augustiner Keller

 In 2003, I was speaking in Munich for work.
 The local office invited me out to Löwenbräukeller for Starkbier.
 I knew little German at the time and understood the words bier and Löwenbräu, but not by the German pronunciation.

-We got to the brewery at 6 pm, where they served “lighter” beer to fortify us for the strong stuff.
+We got to the brewery at 6 pm.
+The ballroom is one of the larger event spaces in Munich and holds 2,000 people.
+They served us “lighter” beer to fortify us for the strong stuff.
 Long tables filled with people of all ages lining them got started with glasses of beer the size of 55-gallon drums.
 They were called steins.
 I knew that stein meant stone, and that is what people were soon becoming.